 This article will look at positive and negative body image and provide some tips on how to improve body image.

 Body image refers to a person’s emotional attitudes, beliefs, and perceptions of their own body.
 Experts

 - what a person believes about their appearance

-- how they sense and control their body as they move
+- how they sense and experience their body

-Some people develop a disorder known as body dysmorphic disorder (BDD).
-A person with BDD sees their body, or part of their body, in a negative way.
+Some people may develop BDD.
+A person with BDD sees a part or all of their body in a negative way.
 They may ask for cosmetic surgery to “correct” their nose size, for example, when to everyone else, it appears normal.

 Where does a negative body image come from?

 A body image does not develop in isolation.
 Culture, family, and friends all convey positive and negative messages about the body.

 The media, peers, and family members can all influence a person’s body image.
 They can encourage people, even from a young age, to believe that there is an ideal body.
 The image is often an unnatural one.

 The fashion and beauty industries also set an unhealthy example when their products and ads promote a very limited range of body types as acceptable or desirable.